Oritsegbubemi/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-Working with some popular machine learning algorithms
+Working with some popular machine learning projects